launchscout/ash_table/README.md

 end
 ```

 In this case the `TestBed.Blog.Post` resource has a title, content, and belongs to Author which has a name.
 The table is paginated, and sortable by Title and Author name.

 Note use of the `apply_sort` being passed into the `:col`.
-This is needed for sorting by related properties due to how Ash works, or til I better understand it and find a simpler way :)
+This is needed for sorting by related properties due to how Ash works, or til I better understand it and find a simpler way :) The `sort_key` assign is still required so that the correct column is identified when the sort event fires.

 ## Running the test_bed example project